turbot/steampipe-plugin-sdk/cache/README.md

 When the cache stream receiver processes a response from the cache, it uses the response callId to find the appropriate callback function and invokes it.

+##TTL

+The TTL is controlled by the _client_, as multiple clients might be using the same connections and each may have a different TTL.

+This is achieved as follows.
+The cache saves data with a _default TTL_ of 5 minutes (this is the TTL passed to the underlying cache).
+When fetching data, the age of the retrieved data is determined using the _insertion time_.
+If the age of the data is older than the _client TTL_, it is considered a cache miss

+**NOTE:** If the _client TTL_ is greater than the _default TTL_ of the cache, the _default TTL_ is increased as appropriate to ensure the data remains in the cache at lkeast as long as is needed for the _client TTL_